CamdenClark/flyboy/README.md

 # User
 ```

-This makes it really easy to:
+This makes it easy to:

 1. Start chats
 1. Save/share chats
 1. Edit conversations in line
 1. Have multi-turn conversations

+No popups that take over your screen, flyboy operates on any buffer.

-Flyboy also supports configuring custom templates and data sources, so you can support prompts like the following:
+Flyboy also supports configuring custom templates, so you can go straight from
+your buffer to ChatGPT with context:

 ```markdown
 # User